stoicml/ghonk.github.io/_posts/2017-6-28-catlearn-suppls-demo.md

       beta_val = 0, phi = 1, continuous = TRUE, in_wts = NULL, out_wts = NULL,
       wts_range = 1, wts_center = 0, colskip = 4)

-We can then use `catleanr.suppls` to create our training matrix
+We can then use `catlearn.suppls` to create our training matrix

     # tr_init initializes an empty training matrix
     tr <- tr_init(nfeats, ncats)